xapi-project/xen-api/doc/content/design/external-auth-ldaps.md

 - Temporary network issues
 - CA certificate is not properly configured, or expired, etc.

-Instead of destroying user session for stability, a warning message will be sent to user with the details at configurable interval `ad-warning-message-interval`.
+Instead of destroying user session for stability, a warning will be printed in xensource.log

-- If no LDAP error, do nothing
-- If error happens, send the warning message if:
-  - first time see the error through xapi start up (so no need to persist last send time) or
-  - `current_time - last_sent_time > winbind_warning_message_interval`

-The message is defined as follows:
-- name: AD_DC_LDAP_CHECK
-- priority: Warning
-- cls: `Host
-- Body: LDAP(S) query check to `<DC>` of `<domain>` failed from `<host>` of `<pool>`

 Note:
 - The backend session revalidate check only performs on pool coordinator, thus the backend LDAP(S) query check only on coordinator
 - `external_auth_set_ldaps` perform LDAP(S) query check on every host
-- All previous AD_DC_LDAP_CHECK warning of a host will be cleaned on a successful LDAP(s) query from that host

 ## 6. Pool Join/Leave